gooddata/gooddata-ui-sdk/docs/contributing.md

 with the technical aspects of the contribution.
 This document gives overview how to build and test the SDK and perform other typical tasks related to contributing.

+## IDE Settings

+Please check out [How to setup IntelliJ](setupIntellij.md) guide to find out about recommended settings for IntelliJ IDEA.

 ## Rush primer

 Rush is an opinionated monorepo management tool that comes with batteries included.
 We strongly encourage you to